tsamb/rts-tower-defence/README.md

 ### Contributing

-If you want to contribute, please open an issue to start a discussion.
+If you want to contribute, please open an [issues](issue) to start a discussion.
 I'm more than happy to review and accept pull requests for bugs and feature implementations, too.